-\NewPara{Evaluation Infrastructure.} We evaluate our neural compression system in a simulation environment where frames are read from a video, downsampled (if needed) for the low-resolution \PF stream, compressed using VP8's chromium codec~\cite{vp8_chromium}, and passed to the model (or other baselines) to synthesize the target frame.
-Note that the FOMM~\cite{fom} uses \kps and four ``jacobian'' values around each \kp for producing its warping, and transmits them over the network.
-To support this, we design a new codec that represents \kp locations as 8-bit unsigned integers and jacobians as float16 numbers.
-This process gives us nearly lossless compression and a bitrate of about \SI{30}{Kbps} for the \kp stream.
-For VP8, we compress the full-resolution frame at different target bitrates, and decompress it to obtain the ``reconstruction''.
-We measure the difference in visual quality between the original video frame and the reconstruction.
+\NewPara{Evaluation Infrastructure.} We evaluate our neural compression system in a simulation environment where frames are read from a video, downsampled (if needed) for the low-resolution \PF stream, compressed using VPX's chromium codec~\cite{vp8_chromium}, and passed to the model (or other baselines) to synthesize the target frame.
+Note that the FOMM~\cite{fom} uses \kps and four ``Jacobian'' values around each \kp for producing its warping, and transmits them over the network.
+We design a new codec for the \kp data that achieves nearly lossless compression and a bitrate of about \SI{30}{Kbps}.
+For VPX, we compress and decompress the full-resolution frame at different target bitrates, and measure the difference in visual quality between the output and the original frame.

 To obtain end-to-end latency measurements and to demonstrate \TheSystem's adaptability to different target bitrates, (\Sec{sec:eval_adaptation}), we use our \aiortc~\cite{aiortc} implementation.
-We initiate a sending process that reads video from a file frame-by-frame at its framerate, and sends the video over to a receiving client that records each frame as it is received.
-The two processes, running on the same server, use the ICE signaling~\cite{ICE-connection} mechanism to initially establish a peer-to-peer connection over a UNIX socket.
-The connection is then used to transmit video frames using the Real-Transport Protocol (RTP).
-We timestamp each frame as it is sent and received, and save the sent and received frame in their uncompressed forms to compute latency and visual metrics.
+A sending process reads video from a file frame-by-frame and transmits it to a receiving process that records each received frame.
+The two processes, running on the same server, use the ICE signaling~\cite{ICE-connection} mechanism to establish a peer-to-peer connection over a UNIX socket, which then supports video frame transmission using the Real-Transport Protocol (RTP).
+We timestamp each frame as it is sent and received, and save the sent and received frames in their uncompressed forms to compute latency and visual metrics.
 We also log RTP packet sizes to compute the bitrate.